 Use the right keywords in your meta description.

-Google will generally only show about 160 characters in search results.
-Some of your meta description won’t be seen (… will be shown in it’s place) if you write more than 160 characters.
-As a general rule of thumb, I try to write meta descriptions that are as close as possible to 160 characters without going over.
-To be honest, most of mine are right between 155-160 characters.
+Google will generally only show about 155 characters in search results.
+Some of your meta description won’t be seen (… will be shown in its place) if you write more than 155 characters.
+As a general rule of thumb, I try to write meta descriptions that are as close as possible to 155 characters without going over.
+To be honest, most of mine are right between 150-155 characters.

 I highly recommend the Yoast Plugin for Word Press to make sure meta descriptions are the optimal length.
-When you are writing a meta description in Yoast, you’ll see a little bar filling up right below where you are typing and it will let you know if your meta description is too short, an ideal length or too long.
-A Square Space website (which calls these your “page description” in the SEO tab) counts down from 400 so you aim for getting as close to 240 as possible.
+When you are writing a meta description in Yoast, you’ll see a little bar filling up right below where you are typing and it will let you know if your meta description is too short, an ideal length, or too long.
+A Squarespace website (which calls these your “page description” in the SEO tab) counts down from 400 so you aim for getting as close to 245-250 as possible.
 If you use another platform, try writing your meta description in Word and using the “word count” feature to monitor your length.

 Write a meta description that makes sense.

 Maybe this means asking a question that your ideal client will resonate with and want to click on your site to find the answer to.
-Another techniques is to treat the meta description as a small summary of the page.
+Another technique is to treat the meta description as a small summary of the page.
 I’ve also said things like, “information about symptoms of PTSD” as part of my meta description for a service page or “tools and tips for getting to sleep faster” as part of a blog post meta description.
 Both of these are examples of ways I’m trying to communicate to potential clients the value of viewing my web page.
 Potential website visitors can see what they may gain from visiting that page.

 Consider a Call to Action.